Jurbise

 Jurbise (/fr/; Jurbeke; Djurbize) is a municipality of Wallonia located in the province of Hainaut, Belgium.

 On 1 January 2006 the municipality had 9,571 inhabitants.
-The total area is 57.86 km², giving a population density of 165 inhabitants per km².
+The total area is 57.86 km^{2}, giving a population density of 165 inhabitants per km^{2}.

 The municipality consists of the following districts: Erbaut, Erbisœul, Herchies, Jurbise, Masnuy-Saint-Jean, and Masnuy-Saint-Pierre.

 The village is located along N56 road.